ashartnett/ashartnett.github.io/markdowns/2research.md

  - _Regressive Redistribution: The Politics of Inequality in Post-Colonial Autocracies_ (In progress)

 ### Peer-Reviewed Journal Articles
+ - Hartnett, A. and M. Saleh (2024). ``Precolonial Elites and Colonial Redistribution of Political Power.''
+EPR Working Paper Series, No. DP18715.
+Download the most recent version [here](https://cepr.org/publications/dp18715).
+(Conditionally Accepted, American Political Science Review)
+ -- Previous Draft awarded Best Paper on Social Entrepreneurship and Inclusion (APSA Inequality Section 2021) and Best Paper Honorable Mention (APSA MENA Section 2022).
  - Cheng, Cindy, Joan Barceló, Allison Hartnett, Robert Kubinec, and Luca Messerschmidt.
 2020.
 COVID-19 Government Response Event Dataset (CoronaNet v1.0). _Nature Human Behaviour_. [https://doi.org/10.1038/s41562-020-0909-7](https://doi.org/10.1038/s41562-020-0909-7)
  - Hartnett, A. (2018) ["The Effect of Refugee Integration on Migrant Labor in Jordan."](https://www.cambridge.org/core/journals/review-of-middle-east-studies/article/effect-of-refugee-integration-on-migrant-labor-in-jordan/95541D86AA4B631E4F6DD5B4DB021B54/share/609691b425c4ee242e3f2ce060e5f21b1d5b430f#) _Review of Middle East Studies_, 52(2): 263-282.

 ### Working Papers
- - “Rural Intra-Elite Conflict, Colonization, and the Demand for Power-Sharing: Evidence from Khedival Egypt,” with Mohamed Saleh (LSE).
-(Awarded Best Paper on Social Entrepreneurship and Inclusion (APSA Inequality Section 2021) and Best Paper Honorable Mention (APSA MENA Section 2022).)
+ - ``The Glorious Revolution that Wasn’t: Rural Elite Conflict and Demand for Democratization.''
- - “After the Commons: Legacies of Colonial Land Privatization on Economic Opportunity in Jordan.”
+ - Hartnett, A.S. ``After the Commons: Economic Opportunity and Colonial Legacies of Land Privatization''
+ - Hartnett, A.S. and A.E.
+Mohamed. ``Monopolizing Religious Markets: Religious Opposition and Autocratic Investments in Religious Education.''
+ - Hartnett, A.S. and T. Babalola.
+“In the Eye of the Beholder: Proximity to Power and the Relativity of Regime Type.”
  - ["In the Shadows?
 Informal Enterprise and the State in Jordan."](https://www.hbs.edu/faculty/Pages/item.aspx?num=55770) with Kristin Fabbe (Harvard Business School) and Steve Monroe (Yale-NUS).
  - ["Does Aid Buy Trust?
 Evidence from Poland."](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3325608) with Alexander Gard-Murray.
  - ["The Colonial Origins of State Repression in MENA.''](https://ssrn.com/abstract=3239093) with Elizabeth Nugent (Princeton) and Nicholas Lotito (Princeton).
  - "Selectorate Dynamics in Autocracies: colonial and post-colonial minister appointments in the Middle East and North Africa."
  - "Surviving Decolonization: Elite Expropriation and Autocratic Leader Tenure in Post-Colonial Contexts."
- - "Official Islam: Why Do Governments Invest in Religious Education?" with Ahmed Ezzeldin Mohamed (Toulouse).

 ### Book Chapters
 - Hartnett, A.S.
 (2021).
 “The Arab Spring.”
 Oxford Bibliographies in Political Science. [https://doi.org/